 Trello

-I spent a season of working overseas with a nonprofit focused on relief and community development.
+I spent a season working overseas with a nonprofit focused on relief and community development.
 That experience deepened my belief in education as a tool for empowerment—and sharpened my skills in adaptability, cross-cultural communication, and solving problems on the fly (usually without reliable Wi-Fi).

-Instructional design ties all those threads together: creative communication, thoughtful planning, and a deep respect for how people learn.
+Learning experience design ties all those threads together: creative communication, thoughtful planning, and a deep respect for how people learn.

 When I’m not mapping out learning objectives or building out a course, you’ll find me hunting for the best local eats, reading something, wandering in nature, or planning my next adventure.
 I believe good design—and a good meal—can change your day.
 Maybe even your life.